Start these child-rearing practices when your kids are young to make life with adolescents and teens easier.

 By eating unadulterated vegetables, as opposed to those sweetened with fruit as most store-bought ones are, both of my girls didn’t think twice about eating them as they grew older.

-Today both eat a wide range of vegetables and foods in general which I have a hunch was the result of eating real foods from the start.
+Today both eat a wide range of vegetables and foods in general which I suspect was the result of eating real foods from the start.

 You may also be interested in:

 - What Kids Really Need to Be Confident, Independent, and Self-Reliant

 - Encouraging a Growth Mindset in Kids: Resources for Parents

 - How to Raise Responsible Kids – Not Just Obedient Ones